• Home

 Sigma Theta Tau International

-The Honor Society of Nursing, Sigma Theta Tau International (STTI) conducted its 25th International Nursing Research Congress at the Hong Kong Convention and Exhibition Centre, 24-28 July 2014.
+Sigma Theta Tau International the Honor Society of Nursing (Sigma) conducted its 25th International Nursing Research Congress at the Hong Kong Convention and Exhibition Centre, 24-28 July 2014.
 More than 800 nurses from around the world gathered at the congress, which had as its theme "Engaging Colleagues: Improving Global Health Outcomes."

-The opinions, advice, and information contained in this publication do not necessarily reflect the views or policies of STTI or its members.
+The opinions, advice, and information contained in this publication do not necessarily reflect the views or policies of Sigma or its members.
 The enhanced abstracts provided in theses proceedings were taken directly from authors' submissions, without alteration.
-While all due care was taken in the compilation of these proceedings, STTI does not warrant that the information is free from errors or omission, or accept any liability in relation to the
+While all due care was taken in the compilation of these proceedings, Sigma does not warrant that the information is free from errors or omission, or accept any liability in relation to the quality, accuracy, and currency of the information.

 Format for Citing Papers Author.
 (Year).
 Title of paper.
 In Title of conference proceedings (page numbers).
 Place of publication: Publisher.